 Action 4.1.2.
-Expand the use of telemedicine by securing strong leadership for the telemedicine program and upgrading CDCR's telemedicine technology infrastructure
+By July 2008, secure strong leadership for the telemedicine program to expand the use of telemedicine and upgrade CDCR's telemedicine technology infrastructure

 Telemedicine is being used very effectively by prison health care systems around the country.
 CDCR is lagging far behind as a result of the absence of strong leadership to nurture the program and a telemedicine infrastructure that would not support a significantly expanded telemedicine program.